Deathstroke: Infinite Crisis

-Deathstroke was a founding member of Lex Luthor's Secret Society of Super Villains in the Infinite Crisis storyline.
+Deathstroke is a founding member of Lex Luthor's Secret Society of Super Villains in the Infinite Crisis storyline.
 He was seen in Infinite Crisis #1, hiding in a warehouse south of Metropolis waiting to ambush the Freedom Fighters with several other members.
 The battle did not last long, and by the end, Deathstroke had killed the Phantom Lady.
 Slade also shoots Uncle Sam in the back, leading to his apparent death.

 He was the employer of Nightwing, whom he hired to train his daughter Rose.
 However, after the two have a confrontation with Superman, Deathstroke discovers that Nightwing had been teaching Rose the values of heroism.
 He could not kill Grayson in front of his daughter, because doing so would undo all of Slade's teachings.
-Nightwing offered a deal: he would stay away from Rose if Slade would keep the metahuman villains out of Blüdhaven.
-The deal held for 34 hours until Infinite Crisis #4, when Slade, under the orders of Alexander Luthor Jr., the real leader of the Society, went with several villains (including old Titans and Doom Patrol foes and Brotherhood of Evil members Monsieur Mallah and Brain) to drop Chemo on Blüdhaven, killing over 100,000 people.
-Slade gave the explanation to the Brotherhood that Nightwing should be made to believe that he can never go home again.
+Nightwing offered a deal: he would stay away from Rose if Slade would keep metahuman villains out of Blüdhaven.
+The deal held for 34 hours until Infinite Crisis #4, when Slade, under the orders of Alexander Luthor Jr., drops Chemo on Blüdhaven, killing over 100,000 people.

-Nightwing took the first of his revenge by bursting in on Deathstroke and Rose's training session, revealing to the latter that the kryptonite that Deathstroke had implanted in place of her missing eye was radioactive and deadly to humans with prolonged exposure.
-Angered, Slade went after Nightwing with a grenade, only to have Rose try to stop him.
-Amid the smoke of the resulting explosion, Rose fled, telling her father that she hated him.
-Nightwing disappeared as well, but not before leaving a note for Slade warning him that he would be back to make him pay for Blüdhaven.

-At the climactic Battle of Metropolis at the conclusion of Infinite Crisis, Slade was confronted by Batman, Robin and Nightwing.
-During the struggle, he was questioned regarding his motives for aiding the Secret Society.
-His claims of monetary motivation were deemed unsatisfactory; Batman accused him of having forsaken his code of honor, and Nightwing said it was because his family had abandoned him.
-Enraged, Slade said that was because of Nightwing, and that it was always because of him, before Batman told him to take responsibility for his actions and he was rendered unconscious.